 This discussion and analysis of our financial condition and results of operations are based on our audited consolidated financial statements, which have been prepared in accordance with IFRS.
+IFRS differs in certain significant aspects from U.S. GAAP.

 The preparation of our audited consolidated financial statements and related disclosures in conformity with IFRS requires us to make estimates and assumptions that might affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities and the reported amounts of revenue and expenses.
-Management evaluates its accounting estimates and assumptions, including those related to accounting for business combinations; impairment of long-lived tangible and intangible assets; assets useful lives; deferred income tax; obsolescence of inventory; doubtful accounts; post-employment benefits; and loss contingencies, and revises them when appropriate.
+Management evaluates its accounting estimates and assumptions, including those related to accounting for business combinations; impairment of long-lived tangible and intangible assets; assets useful lives; deferred income tax; obsolescence of inventory; doubtful accounts; postemployment benefits; and loss contingencies, and revises them when appropriate.
 Management bases its estimates on historical experience and on various other assumptions it believes to be reasonable under the circumstances.
 These estimates form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Although management believes that these estimates and assumptions are reasonable, they are based upon information available at the time they are made.
 Actual results may differ significantly from these estimates under different assumptions or conditions.